SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 # Integration of Current

-## Purpose
-As before, the purpose is to evaluate the numerical model for capacitor charge vs time.

 ## Procedure

 Another way to evaluate the model is to compare the amount of transferred charge.
 For this comparison, a modified equation is used: